-Full-time students must be enrolled in 15 or more credit hours during a regular semester and 6 or more hours during the summer semester.
-Part-time students may take fewer than 15 credit hours during a regular semester and fewer than 6 credit hours during the summer semester.
+Full-time students must be enrolled in 12 or more credit hours during a regular semester and 6 or more hours during the summer semester.
+Part-time students are students that are registerd for less than 12 credit hours during a regular semester and fewer than 6 credit hours during the summer semester.
 Normally a student may not enroll in more than 18 credits for a regular semester or 9 for a summer semester unless he/she had a GPA of 3.0 or higher the previous semester and has completed at least 12 credits.
 First time freshmen and high school concurrently enrolled students cannot enroll in more than 18 credits.
-Students who meet the above criteria wishing to enroll in 22 credits or more in a fall or spring semester (or 10 or more credits in the summer), must have the approval of the Vice President of Academic Affairs or the Vice President of Student Affairs.
+Students who meet the above criteria wishing to enroll in 19 credits or more in a fall or spring semester (or 10 or more credits in the summer),must have the approval of the Chief Academic Officer, Executive Director of Admissions, or Registrar.